watsh-rajneesh/amigo-chatbot/docker-images/kafka/README.md

 Type in producer shell and it should be published to the client's shell.

-4. To test with Java client - refer to:
+4. To test with Java clients:

-commandprocessor/src/main/java/edu/sjsu/amigo/cp/tasks/kafka/ConsumerLoop.java
+mq-common/MessageProducer.java - writes to the user_msg topic (called from slackbot/MessageListener.java)
+command-processor-service/ConsumerLoop.java - polls from user_msg topic